JuanMorenoDeveloper/talk-persistence-android/README.md

-# Talk about Persistence on Android
+# Talk about Android Persistence